 What are the tax implications of any revenues I receive from Penn?

 Income distributed from license agreements to inventors are reported on Form 1099-Misc as Royalties.

-Note: The University issues the Form 1099-Misc only if the total amount to report is equal to or greater than $600.
+Note: The University issues the Form 1099-Misc only if the total amount to report is greater than $10.
 We strongly encourage you to consult your own tax adviser for specific advice and guidance.